szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

         assert isinstance(token, uuid.UUID)
 ```

-- This thing is very wrong (code should always throw an error if this happens)
+- *This thing is very wrong*: code should always throw an error if this happens

 ```python
    def test_missing_token_throws_error(self):